Instructor of Flute, Interlochen Arts Academy

 M.M., B.M., Peabody Institute of the Johns Hopkins University

-Ms. Stagnitta earned the degrees of Bachelor and Master of Music from the Peabody Institute, where she received the Ashworth Prize.
-Her teachers include Robert Willoughby and Timothy Day.
+Stagnitta earned the degrees of bachelor and master of music from the Peabody Institute, where she received the Ashworth Prize.
+Her teachers include Robert Willoughby, Timothy Day, Mark Sparks, and Beatrice Keram.